unlock-protocol/unlock/README.md

 ## Demo

 We recorded a screencast to show how Unlock works for a paywall.
+(Note: this video is a few months old and outdated but still shows the "user flow" pretty accurately.)

 [![Demo Unlock](https://img.youtube.com/vi/wktotzmea0E/0.jpg)](https://www.youtube.com/watch?v=wktotzmea0E)

+We are building this in the open, which mean you can run the code locally (see instructions below).
+You could also try out the staging version - which runs the latest, in-progress code - at https:://staging.unlock-protocol.com.

 ## Contributing

-We strongly recommend that the community help us make improvements and determine the future direction of the protocol.
-To report bugs within this package, please create an issue in this repository.
+Thanks for your interest in contributing to Unlock!
+We're excited you're here.
+There are a variety of ways to contribute to the project.
+Please read more about contributing in our [contributor guide](https://github.com/unlock-protocol/unlock/blob/master/CONTRIBUTING.md).
+Please also check our [code of conduct](https://github.com/unlock-protocol/unlock/blob/master/CODE_OF_CONDUCT.md) for all participants in our community.

 ## Getting started